 We just spent a week in Center Parcs (see gorgeous lake above).

 We were walking around the forest when my husband starting telling me about some guy who made electric cars and solar panels and wanted to change the world.

 The man is called Elon Musk and he has built a factory (the gigafactory) that produces enormous amounts of sustainable energy.
 So much so, that just 100 of these factories could power the whole world.

 Take a second to consider that statistic, just 100 factories could power the entire world.

 Granted, they were enormously expensive, but this guy was doing it all for little to no profit because he truly believed in doing whatever you can to make a difference and to live sustainably.

-We talked about it a lot, I won’t pretend to understand everything Joe was telling me, a lot of it was about electric cars, but he got me thinking enough that when we got home, we decided to look more into living sustainably which led to us watching ‘Before the Flood’, the documentary made by Leonardo Di Caprio.
+We talked about it a lot, I won’t pretend to understand everything my husband was telling me, a lot of it was about electric cars, but he got me thinking enough that when we got home, we decided to look more into living sustainably which led to us watching ‘Before the Flood’, the documentary made by Leonardo Di Caprio.

 It was nothing short of harrowing.

 Up until this point, I had buried my head in the sand.
 Obviously, I have heard the basic facts about climate change and all of that but I had never really listened.

 Our pal Leo, travels the world making speeches, visiting multiple locations from deserts, to rainforests to polar ice caps.
 He sees devastation to land and animal and he unveils the mystery behind what climate change actually is and what it means.
 It isn’t just something that will affect our children’s children, it is something that is affecting us now that we don’t even know about.